Redbank (Qld)

 Redbank has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 40 projects that may impact the area.
-Key projects include Woodlinks Village, Redbank Plains Road Upgrade Stage 4, Ipswich Bus Service Improvements - Growth Areas, and Goupong Park Upgrade to District Recreation Park.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 40 projects likely affecting the region.
+Notable projects include Woodlinks Village, Redbank Plains Road Upgrade Stage 4, Ipswich Bus Service Improvements - Growth Areas, and Groupong Park Upgrade to District Recreation Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.